Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: Introduction

 In this paper, we show how we can use an understanding of substructure observables to completely decorrelate them with the jet mass.
 In particular, we will show that the standard way of incorporating non-perturbative hadronization effects, namely convolution with a model shape function, motivates a simple way of performing the decorrelation: convolution with a function that maps the distribution at any mass to the distribution at a reference mass.
 We will call this approach to decorrelation Convolved SubStructure (CSS).\footnote{We note that CSS is also the common abbreviation for the pioneers of factorization, namely Collins, Soper and Sterman \cite{Collins:1981uk,Collins:1984kg,Collins:1985ue,Collins:1988ig,Collins:1989gx}.
 We find this fitting since our approach is based on a factorized understanding of the observable.} The CSS approach naturally preserves the domain and normalization of the tagging observable, and allows a decorrelation of the complete shape of the observable, not just the first moment.
 The philosophy of our approach is slightly distinct from \cite{Aguilar-Saavedra:2017rzt,Shimmin:2017mfk}, namely it attempts to decorrelate a given standard observable, such as $D_2$ \cite{Larkoski:2014gra,Larkoski:2015kga}, or $N_2$ \cite{Moult:2016cvt}, using a theoretical understanding of that particular observable, and as such, is similar in spirit to the original DDT \cite{Dolen:2016kst}.
 Indeed, we will show that the first moment of our approach reproduces the DDT, and therefore the CSS approach should be thought of as a systematic generalization of the DDT beyond the first moment.

 A schematic depiction of our approach is shown in \Fig{fig:intro}.
-At a given mass, the distribution predicted by the factorization theorem for an observable such as $D_2$ is given as a convolution of a non-perturbative shape function \cite{Korchemsky:1999kt,Korchemsky:2000kp,Hoang:2007vb,Ligeti:2008ac} $F_{\text{NP}}(m)$ which encodes the effects of hadronization, with the perturbative distribution.
+At a given mass, the distribution predicted by the factorization theorem for an observable such as $D_2$ is given as a convolution of a non-perturbative shape function \cite{Korchemsky:1999kt,Korchemsky:2000kp,Hoang:2007vb,Ligeti:2008ac} $F_{\text{NP}}(\epsilon;m)$ which encodes the effects of hadronization, with the perturbative distribution (here and throughout the text, $\epsilon$ will denote a dimensionless convolution variable, and $m$ denotes the mass).
 Both the perturbative distribution, as well as the non-perturbative shape function depend on the jet mass, and therefore both introduce correlations between the observable and the jet mass.
-However, with an understanding of these different functions, we can map the distribution at a given mass to a reference mass if we know both the non-perturbative shape function, $F_{\text{NP}}(m)$, as well as the mapping between the perturbative distributions, $F_{\text{P}}(m_1,m_2)$, which is a perturbatively calculable function.
-The end result is that we can derive a function, $F_\CSS$, which completely decorrelates the observable by mapping it to a reference mass point.\footnote{Technically we map the \emph{graph} (the set points $\{(x,f(x)):x\in D\}$) of the observable to the \emph{graph} at a reference mass point.} This defines the CSS decorrelated $D_2$ observable:
+However, with an understanding of these different functions, we can map the distribution at a given mass to a reference mass if we know both the non-perturbative shape function, $F_{\text{NP}}(\epsilon,m)$, as well as the mapping between the perturbative distributions, $F_{\text{P}}(\epsilon;m_1,m_2)$, which is a perturbatively calculable function.
+The end result is that we can derive a function, $F_\CSS(\epsilon;m_1, m_2)$, which completely decorrelates the observable by mapping it to a reference mass point.\footnote{Technically we map the \emph{graph} (the set points $\{(x,f(x)):x\in D\}$) of the observable to the \emph{graph} at a reference mass point.} This defines the CSS decorrelated $D_2$ observable: